-2. Growing Core Deposits
+Myth 2: Growing Core Deposits

-Myth: A rising rate environment is the time when institutions need to focus on core deposits and relationships.

-Fact: Growing core deposits and relationships should be an always-on, strategic initiative.
+Myth: A rising rate environment is the time when banks need to focus on core deposits and relationships.
+Fact: Growing core deposits and relationships should be an always-on strategic initiative.

 With the recent rate increases and the decline in deposits since mid-2022, bankers are once again focusing on core deposits and core relationship growth.
-Large banks are promoting cash rewards that triple prior offers, and they are marketing at a frequency that is 3-4 times that of prior years.
+Large banks are promoting cash rewards that triple prior offers, and they are marketing at a frequency that is three to four times that of prior years.
 Why?
-In order to acquire new core relationships.
-FIs see the current environment as a prime time to grow low-cost core funding.
+In order to acquire new core relationships. banks see the current environment as a prime time to grow low-cost core funding.
 However, this is far from the truth.
 The truth is, it is always a good time to focus on growing core relationships and core deposits regardless of the economic environment.
-By doing so, FIs position themselves well for any rate and non-interest income environment.
+By doing so, banks position themselves well for any rate and non-interest income environment.

-3. Deposit Market Share
+Myth 3: Deposit Market Share

 Myth: Deposit growth is a function of deposit market share.
 Fact: Deposit growth is a function of household and business market share.

-FIs often focus on deposit market share as a measure of growth, but this is not always the best indicator.
+Banks often focus on deposit market share as a measure of growth, but this is not always the best indicator.
 Instead, it's important to focus on household and business market share.
 Essentially, what percentage of the FI's footprint are they serving?
 Deposit market share is very much driven by larger deposits that often come at a higher cost.
 It is also distorted by branch locations, or lack thereof, for digital banks.
 Household and business market share is a much better indicator of the ability to attract and retain consumers and businesses, and it provides a clearer picture of overall growth and success.

-4. Staffing Challenges
+Myth 4: Staffing Challenges

 Myth: It isn't possible to hire or retain employees in the current environment.

-Fact: Retention and recruitment is a function of an FI's investment in and focus on developing better leaders and coaches.
+Fact: Retention and recruitment are a function of a bank's investment in, and focus on, developing better leaders and coaches.

-Staffing and human capital challenges have been one of the most prominent issues for FIs since the pandemic.
-Finding talented employees continues to be difficult, and retaining talented employees is a must.
-While the combination of these factors results in staffing challenges, the solution lies in an FI's approach to its leadership and coaching strategy.
-By investing in the development of leaders and creating a strong coaching culture, FIs can ensure their staff is well equipped to deal with the challenges of the industry, while also feeling valued by the institution.
-The result is a decrease in turnover, improved knowledge, and stronger alignment with the brand; this ultimately creates improvements in customer satisfaction and improved overall performance.
+Staffing and human capital challenges have been one of the most prominent issues for banks since the pandemic.
+Finding talented employees continues to be difficult and retaining talented employees is a must.
+While the combination of these factors results in staffing challenges, the solution lies in a bank's approach to its leadership and coaching strategy.
+By investing in the development of leaders and creating a strong coaching culture, banks can ensure that their staff is well-equipped to deal with the challenges of the industry, while also feeling valued by the institution.
+The result is a decrease in turnover, improved knowledge and stronger alignment with the brand; this ultimately creates improvements in customer satisfaction and improved overall performance.

-5. Sales Culture
+Myth 5: Sales Culture

 Myth: Having a "sales culture" is the only way to drive results.
 Fact: Aspiring to have an escalated service culture will result in increased product and service usage.

-FIs often aspire to have a "sales culture," but this is generally not the best approach.
-The key to success is to have an escalated service culture, where the focus is on providing products and services to make people's lives better.
-By focusing on providing excellent customer service, FIs can build stronger relationships with consumers, increase overall satisfaction, and create a positive image for the institution.
+Banks often aspire to have a "sales culture," but this is generally not the best approach.
+The key to success is to have an escalated service culture, which focuses on providing products and services to improve people's lives.
+By focusing on providing excellent customer service, banks can build stronger relationships with consumers, increase overall satisfaction and create a positive image for the institution.
 A result will be increased sales and improved overall performance.